fasterthanlime/ooc-docs/source/sdk/io/File.rst

     .. memberfunction:: isDir -> Bool

-        @return true if it's a directory
+        :return: true if it's a directory

     .. memberfunction:: isFile -> Bool

-        @return true if it's a file (ie. not a directory nor a symbolic link)
+        :return: true if it's a file (ie. not a directory nor a symbolic link)

     .. memberfunction:: isLink -> Bool

-        @return true if the file is a symbolic link
+        :return: true if the file is a symbolic link

     .. memberfunction:: size -> LLong

-        @return the size of the file, in bytes
+        :return: the size of the file, in bytes

     .. memberfunction:: exists -> Bool

-        @return true if the file exists and can be opened for reading
+        :return: true if the file exists and can be opened for reading

     .. memberfunction:: ownerPerm -> Int

-        @return the permissions for the owner of this file
+        :return: the permissions for the owner of this file

     .. memberfunction:: groupPerm -> Int

-        @return the permissions for the group of this file
+        :return: the permissions for the group of this file

     .. memberfunction:: otherPerm -> Int

-        @return the permissions for the others (not owner, not group)
+        :return: the permissions for the others (not owner, not group)

     .. memberfunction:: name -> String

-        @return the last part of the path, e.g. for /etc/init.d/bluetooth name() will return 'bluetooth'
+        :return: the last part of the path, e.g. for /etc/init.d/bluetooth name() will return 'bluetooth'

     .. memberfunction:: parent -> File

-        @return the parent of this file, e.g. for /etc/init.d/bluetooth it will return /etc/init.d/ (as a File), or null if it's the root directory.
+        :return: the parent of this file, e.g. for /etc/init.d/bluetooth it will return /etc/init.d/ (as a File), or null if it's the root directory.

     .. memberfunction:: parentName -> String

-        @return the parent of this file, e.g. for /etc/init.d/bluetooth it will return /etc/init.d/ (as a File), or null if it's the root directory.
+        :return: the parent of this file, e.g. for /etc/init.d/bluetooth it will return /etc/init.d/ (as a File), or null if it's the root directory.